kbnerr/nearshore-fish/data/README.md

 # KBNERR/nearshore-fish
 ## data
-Directory for datasets to inform analyses.
+Directory for datasets.
+File names generally follow year, project, and content.
+Original files are located at individual projects' repo.

 ***
 Description of Files